 Enterprise fraud management is more important than ever.
 Let’s look at common challenges, solutions, and features that will protect your company

 According to the PwC Global Economic Crime and Fraud Survey 2020, fraud costs businesses $42B worldwide.
 In a business world that’s rapidly changing and more competitive than ever, that’s a lot of profit companies cannot afford to see vanish into thin air.

 And fraud sees no sign of slowing down.
 We are in a perfect storm of economic uncertainty, and the wide availability of fraud technology.
-Unscrupulous individuals only need a computer, Internet connection and bad intentions to attack businesses.
+Unscrupulous individuals only need a computer, Internet connection, and bad intentions to attack businesses.

 We’ll dive into specific technological tools later, and most importantly, discuss the line of defense your company must put in place.
 But first, let’s start with the broad definition.

 What is Enterprise Fraud Management (EFM)?

-Enterprise Fraud Management (EFM) is the collection of processes designed to prevent internal and external fraud in an organisation.
-EFM collects user, account and device data in order to identify fraud, corruption or criminal behaviour.
+Enterprise Fraud Management (EFM) is the collection of processes designed to prevent internal and external fraud in an organization.
+EFM collects user, account, and device data in order to identify fraud, corruption, or criminal behavior.